-Edward "Blackbeard" Teach was one of the most infamous pirates of the Golden Age of Piracy and despite not being the most successful is still one of the most famous in popular culture.
+Edward "Blackbeard" Teach was one of the most Flying Gang of the Golden Age of Piracy and despite not being the most successful is still one of the most famous in popular culture.
 He is most notorious for adopting of the terrorist tactics of the Buccaneering Era along with the technological and weapons advancements of the 18th century to become of the most feared pirates of the Flying Gang during the Post Spanish Succession Period.

 Blackbeard was famous for joining the Golden Age of Piracy as a crew member of Benjamin Hornigold during the early 18th century.
 He was responsible for helping the Flying Gang establish the Republic of Pirates on the island of Nassau.
-Following this he would take part in the Blockade of Charles-Town along with Stede Bonnet, an act which would gain them infamy throughout the British Empire.
+Following this he would take part in the Blockade of Charles Town along with Stede Bonnet, an act which would gain them infamy throughout the British Empire.

 Not much is known about Blackbeard's early life as his past is shrouded in mystery.
 This is most likely due to the fact most pirates adopted nicknames to not bring unwanted attention on their family name back in their home country.
 However, records indicate that Blackbeard was an intelligent pirate, being able to read and write and communicate with merchants at ease.
 This could have meant he was from a wealthy family in England, however again little is known about his beginnings.

 He is believed to have been born around 1680 and historical records suggest his name could be Edward Thatch or Edward Teach.
 However it has also been spelled in historical documents as Thatch, Thach, Thache, Thack, Tack, Thatche and Theach.
 This is because in the 18th century there still was no standardized form for last names, let alone much written records to corroborate them.